eabrouwer3/aiotoolz/README.rst

 Contributions Welcome
 ---------------------

-``toolz`` aims to be a repository for utility functions, particularly those that come from the functional programming and list processing traditions.
+``aiotoolz`` aims to be a repository for utility functions, particularly those that come from the functional programming and list processing traditions.
 We welcome contributions that fall within this scope.

-We also try to keep the API small to keep ``toolz`` manageable.
+We also try to keep the API small to keep ``aiotoolz`` manageable.
 The ideal contribution is significantly different from existing functions and has precedent in a few other functional systems.